Where are clinical sites located?

 How are clinical placements made?

-All students are placed by their Clinical Placement Coordinators within each specialty's department.
-You may be asked to detail the type of clinical you desire, the days you are available for clinical, and other limitations such as work and school schedules.
-This information will be incorporated into your clinical placement.
+All students are placed by their respective track’s Clinical Placement Coordinator.
+You may be asked to detail the type of clinical you desire, the days you are available for clinical, and other factors such as work and school schedules.
+This and other information will be considered in making your clinical placement.
 You are responsible for initiating contact with the appropriate faculty member to plan your clinical placement for each quarter.

 Faculty and staff may have to communicate with several preceptors before securing your site.
-When there are multiple requests for the same site, faculty and staff will consider all of the following:
+When there are multiple requests for the same site, faculty and staff will consider the following..

 - Preceptor availability